-Before I found myself dabbling with documents at the Ottoman archives in Istanbul for the first time, I had already finished my double-major degree in Sociology (B.A.) and Computer Science (B.S.).
-What took me to the archives was my growing interest in the late Ottoman world, which offered me an intriguing context to rethink and mold many of theoretical questions shaped by my social theory background, contemporary politics, and personal experiences.
+Before I found myself dabbling with documents at the Ottoman archives in Istanbul for the first time, I had already taken my degrees in Sociology (B.A.) and Computer Science (B.S.).
+What took me to the archives was my growing interest in the late Ottoman world, which offered me a context to rethink and mold theoretical questions shaped by my social theory background, contemporary politics, and personal experience.
 After a captivating visit to Syria in 2009, this temporal shift was accompanied by a geographical one.
-Having taught myself Ottoman and started learning Arabic, I embarked on the historian’s craft during my M.A. at Boğaziçi University, Istanbul.
+Having taught myself Ottoman and started learning Arabic, I embarked on the historian’s craft during my M.A. studies at Boğaziçi University, Istanbul.